 I am currently working on a nonfiction graphic novel titled Feeding Ghosts.
-For more info, see the description below the images.
+For the backstory, read the description posted below the images.
 For publishing inquiries, I'm represented by Ayesha Pande Literary with a proposal planned for Fall of 2019.
 This gallery contains work-in-progress images from the book, but you can see comics that show the themes I will be exploring HERE, and you can read a South China Morning Post article about the project HERE.
 You can also follow the project's Instagram hashtag HERE.

 I anticipate that I will be working on this project through 2020, if not longer.

 I am on a quest to bring peace to my family’s ghosts.
 My grandmother Sun Yi was a journalist in Shanghai and in 1949, the year of the Communist takeover, she had an affair with a Swiss diplomat and ended up a single mother raising a mixed-race bastard child while being persecuted by the Communist government.
 When my mother was eight Sun Yi smuggled the two of them out of the country beneath the false bottom of a fishing boat and they fled to Hong Kong as refugees, where my grandmother wrote a bestselling memoir titled Eight Years in Red Shanghai: Love, Starvation, Persecution.
 Sun Yi used the money from her book to place my mother in an elite Hong Kong boarding school, which is where she learned English.
 Sun Yi then tragically had a mental breakdown and was institutionalized: she never truly recovered.